Law Firm SEO Experts with over 60 Years Combined Experience

 Authority is much trickier to build.
 Think of relevancy as a bucket.
 All of the personal injury lawyers in your market are in a single bucket because they all include works like “your city,” “personal injury,” “car accidents,” etc. on their website.
 With maybe 100 competitors in the bucket, how does Google determine which site should rank first, second, third, etc.?
 They are primarily going to look at authority, which involves the number and quality of websites that link to your website.
 If you have 50 quality websites that link to you and your top competitors have 25 websites linking to their site, your site will likely rise to the top of the bucket.
 Again, there’s a lot that goes into ranking a site, but that’s the simplified version.

-The next level analogy I use is that there are four primary pillars for any SEO campaign:
+The next level analogy I use is that there are four primary pillars for any SEO campaign (that are also important ranking factors):

 - Maps/Google My Business SEO – This is crucially important these days.